apache/mesos/docs/upgrades.md

         import mesos_pb2
 ```

+**NOTE**: If you're using a pure language binding, please ensure that it sends status update acknowledgements through the master before upgrading.

 In order to upgrade a running cluster:

 * Install the new master binaries and restart the masters.